Snown415/Snow-Books/README.md

 # Snow-Books
-A JavaFX client built to utilize a MVC (Model View Controller) architecture
+A JavaFX client built to utilize a MVC (Model View Controller) architecture.

 Snow Books is a business application that utilizes JavaFX, MySQL, Serialization, and a Socket connection to help small business owners keep track of their finances.